 - Complete a +550 hour (18-20 hrs/ x 32 week) commitment as follows:

 Duties Hours per week

 Administrative time 5-6

 - Individual Supervision & Preparation for Supervision: The hallmark of our training program is quality supervision.
-It is highly valued by our Service, and students are expected to attend weekly individual meetings with their supervisor.
+It is highly valued by our center, and students are expected to attend weekly individual meetings with their supervisor.
 In addition to weekly meetings with a primary supervisor, students are encouraged to consult with other staff as needed or as appropriate.
-Given that some sessions may be reviewed in supervision, students are expected to video-record their sessions and spend time reviewing sessions, such that growth in self-awareness, client care, and ethics are noted.
+Given that some sessions may be reviewed in supervision, students are expected to video-record sessions and spend time reviewing sessions, such that growth in self-awareness, client care, and ethics are noted.
 Reading relevant research and consulting with staff is encouraged, to help students learn to integrate research and theory with their clinical experiences.